Kumari-Aayushi/E-commerce/README.md

-E-Commerce Web Application
+*E-Commerce Web Application*
 Overview

-This project is a full-stack E-Commerce Web Application that delivers a complete online shopping experience similar to major platforms such as Amazon and Flipkart.
-The application supports product discovery, cart management, secure checkout, order processing, and administrative control, all built using modern web development practices.
+This project is a full-stack E-Commerce Web Application that delivers a complete online shopping experience similar to leading platforms such as Amazon and Flipkart.

-The system is designed with a strong focus on scalability, security, performance, and clean architecture, making it suitable for real-world deployment and professional evaluation.
+The application supports product discovery, cart management, secure checkout, order processing, and administrative control.
+It is designed with a strong focus on scalability, security, performance, and clean architecture, making it suitable for real-world deployment and professional evaluation.

 Key Features
 User Features